Social Media Profile Picture Sizes for Every Platform in 2026 — The Complete Guide

 LinkedIn Profile Picture Size in 2026

-LinkedIn recommends 400×400 pixels for profile photos and accepts files up to 8MB.
-The platform displays the photo as a circle across most surfaces — your profile page, search results, connection requests, and next to your posts and comments.
-Getting the circular framing right is particularly important here because LinkedIn is a professional context where the quality of your photo carries significant weight in how you are perceived by recruiters and potential clients.
+LinkedIn recommends 400×400 pixels and accepts files up to 8MB.
+The platform displays the photo as a circle across most surfaces — your profile page, search results, connection requests, and next to posts and comments.
+Getting the circular framing right is particularly important in this professional context.

 - Recommended size: 400×400 pixels